 Now I’m already sure most of you are thinking “Why isn’t Sephiroth here instead?
 He must be number 1 or 2, right?”
 Wrong, he is not on this list at all.
 And there is a very good reason as to why.

-You never once meet, fight, or see the real Sephiroth until the moment he exists the cave and the final battle.
-He doesn’t do anything within the story other than be a plot device that everyone keeps mentioning.
+You never once meet, fight, or see the real Sephiroth until the moment he exits the cave and the final battle.
+He doesn’t do anything within the story other than being a plot device that everyone keeps mentioning.

 Jenova is the one you keep running into whose causing all the problems in the game and making everyone’s life hell.
 She’s a pissed off alien who took the shape of her son and made him famous.

 Our number 2 is Kefka, the psycho clown from hell.
 Not the correct term but a very accurate one at least.

 Anyone who played FF6 knows how badass Kefka is and how great a villain he is.
 He’s one of the very few villains who actually kind of wins in what he’s trying to do.

 He’s crazy, egotistical and just a fun villain to watch.
 He’d be number 1 but I feel there’s someone underrated who just barely beats him out.

 Now I know I’ll get hate for this but I stand by it.
 Kuja is the most compelling and interesting villain in the FF series.

 He starts off in complete power over the games first villain and has an ego from hell.
 He pulls the reigns of everything that happens, including the death of Garland and bringing on Memoria.